 For details of your joining hotel please refer to your tour voucher, G Account, the G Adventures App or contact your travel agent.

 An arrival transfer is included with your tour when you arrive on Day 1, or if you arrive up to three days prior to the tour, and provided that you have booked your pre-accommodation through G Adventures in our joining hotel.
 Due to customer experience and quality considerations, all services related to the tour must be continuous.

-The transfer is operated by our G Adventures-supported project Women on Wheels.
+The transfer is operated by our G Adventures-supported project Women With Wheels.
 This program provides safe and reliable transport for travellers, while providing a dignified livelihood for a local woman from a resource poor community.
 You will be greeted by a trained driver from the project with a G Adventures sign with your name on it.
 The drivers mostly wait outside exit Gate number 6.
 Please check carefully once you exit the baggage hall as there seem to be hundreds of people waiting outside in the arrival area.
 If you have any questions, please feel free to call our transfer representatives in Delhi.
 Our airport representatives can be reached at the Sakha Call Centre at +91 92787-08888

 Your CEO will contact you at the hotel on Day 1 and make sure you are settled comfortably.
 If you arrive late, they will leave you a message detailing what time and where you should meet the next morning.
 Your CEO will organize a short meeting soon after arrival, during which you will meet other tour participants and receive some general and specific information about aspects of the trip.

 We don’t expect any problems, and nor should you, but if for any reason you are unable to commence your trip as scheduled, as soon as possible please contact the emergency contact details provided in this dossier.
 If you have not made contact with our G representative within 30 minutes of clearing customs and immigration, we recommend that you make your own way to the Starting Point hotel, following the Joining Instructions.